If you’ve recently started learning Spanish, you might have asked yourself the question:

 The Common European Framework for Reference for Languages (CEFR) is the institution that came up with the different language levels you might have heard of before: A1 level is total beginner level, then it goes all the way up to native-level proficiency: A2-B1-B2-C1 and finally C2.

 The good thing about these levels is that they are not just based on grammar knowledge, but also on specific topics you need to be able to converse about.
 As mentioned at the beginning of the article that that’s one of the best ways to measure your actual, “personal” fluency.

 The CEFR uses “guided learning hours” to calculate how many classroom hours you need to reach B2 (high intermediate) level.
 They estimate you need about 400 classroom hours, combined with 800 hours of independent study time.
 That’s 1200 hours in total (source).

-Here at Effortless Conversations, we run our own language courses, called 12-in-12 Challenges, for Spanish, German, French and Italian.
+Here at Effortless Conversations, we run our own language courses, called 12-in-12 Challenges.

 We follow the CEFR framework to determine grammar content and the basic topics that will be useful to almost all language learners.
 We organise a 12-week Challenge for each level.
 We have 4 levels in total: A1, A2, B1 and B2.

 If you follow the challenge guidelines meticulously and use the learning materials, you can realistically expect to get to the high intermediate B2 level in 4 x 12 weeks = 48 weeks.

 So what are those guidelines, and what does that mean when it comes to time investment?